raforg/rawhide/README.md

 While optional, it is very highly recommended that *libpcre2-8* be installed.
 It adds so much more fun.
 On *macOS*, *libpcre2-8* can be installed via *macports* or *homebrew*.

+It is recommended that *libmagic* be installed.
+It lets search criteria include matching file type descriptions and MIME types.
+And *pkg-config* is needed (to find and use it).

 On *Linux*, *libacl* (for access control lists) and *libe2p* (for *ext2*-style file attributes) are also recommended.
 And *pkg-config* is